-Law firms who accept credit cards get paid faster—35 percent faster, according to our 2016 Legal Trends Report, which analyzed client time-to-pay for over 40,000 attorneys.
-Credit card payments are convenient for clients, and they’re easy to set up and track, meaning that firms who accept them provide more client satisfaction while spending less time on an administrative tasks.
+Law firms who accept credit cards get paid faster—57% get paid within the same day they are billed, and 85% get paid within a week, according to our 2019 Legal Trends Report.
+Credit card payments are convenient for clients, and they’re easy to set up and track, meaning that firms who accept them provide more client satisfaction while spending less time on administrative tasks.

-However, 85 percent of solo and small-firm lawyers still don’t accept online credit card payments.
-They spend valuable time tracking down payments and processing checks when they could be getting paid faster online.
+However, according to our 2017 Legal Trends Report, 85% of solo and small-firm lawyers still don’t accept online credit card payments, They spend valuable time tracking down payments and processing checks when they could be getting paid faster online.
 And not only is it more efficient—consumers are now accustomed to purchasing everything from groceries to clothing to furniture to vehicles online.
-Requiring them to physically appear at a brick-and-mortar location to hand over a check can have a negative impact on client satisfaction.
+Requiring them to physically appear at a brick-and-mortar location to hand over their payment can have a negative impact on client satisfaction.

 Before you can start accepting online credit card payments, you’ll need to pick a processing service for your firm.
 Here’s how to pick the best one.